We love our American racing heritage and The Race of Gentlemen is a living breathing celebration of that history filled with action and fun for all!

 Half of our race weekend is dedicated to bracket racing of the competition classes, but the other half is all in good fun!

 Grudge Matches: run for fun, race your friends, banger vs V8, sprint car vs motorcycle etc., anything goes.

 The Race of Gentlemen “Competition” Motorcycle Specs for 2019

 Modify your bike for racing.
 No “straight off the street” bikes.
 No headlights, No full fenders, etc. Bikes must be “Bobbed” and stripped down for racing.
-The idea is to recreate the look and feel of bikes that would be racing in the late ’40’s.
-The below specs are for motorcycles from 1930 – 1947.
+The idea is to recreate the look and feel of bikes that would be drag racing in the streets in the late 1940’s and 1950’s.
+This is NOT a Rat Rod or Steam Punk event!
+The below specs are for motorcycles from 1930 – 1957.
+Big Twins and 45’s.
 For motorcycles that are pre 1930, send in your photos and descriptions.

-Engine: 1947 or Older: Knucklehead, Flathead, or other American Overheads – No aftermarket motors, S&S, etc.
+Engine: 1957 or Older: Big Twins and 45’s only.
+Knucklehead, Flathead, Panhead or other American Overheads – No aftermarket motors, S&S, etc.

 Carburetor: Period Carburetors.
-Linkert or other factory or period (1947 and older) carb.
+Linkert or other factory or period (1957 and older) carburetors.
 Absolutely NO LATE MODEL CARBURETORS… No Mikuni, S&S, etc.

 Ignition: Period timers, distributors and magnetos.
 Exception on magnetos: Older Sportster type, Morris or Joe Hunt type magnetos are OK with approval.
 None of those modern looking magnetos.